PUBNATIVE MOBILE PUBLISHER AD OPTIMIZATION AGREEMENT TERMS AND CONDITIONS

 4.6 Publisher will provide PubNative with all information required for determining the performance of Publisher’s services.
 In particular, without limitation, Publishers shall use and implement all agreed tracking means and refrain from any action that may interfere with the agreed tracking.
 Furthermore, at PubNative’s request, Publisher will furnish any additional information PubNative may reasonably request in order to verify the compliance of Publisher’s services with this Agreement also including the Specs such as for example detailed information with regard to the Media Property.

-4.7 Based on the tracking results, PubNative will create a credit note and send it to the Publisher on a monthly basis.
-Publisher is not required to invoice PubNative.
-PubNative’s reports are deemed accepted by Publisher if Publisher does not object them within ten days following the making available of a report.
+4.7 Based on the tracking results, PubNative will create a monthly report and make it available to Publisher via PubNative dashboard within 5 days of a month’s end.
+Publisher will be paid based on PubNative’s reports.
+PubNative’s reports are deemed accepted by Publisher if Publisher does not object them within 45 calendar days after the month end (hereinafter the “Validation period”).

-4.8 If there is a discrepancy of greater than ten per cent (10%) between PubNative’s reports and the data of Publisher, the parties will work together in good faith in order to verify the relevant data and agree on a final report.
-However, where the reasons for the discrepancy cannot be clarified within 14 days, Publisher will invoice PubNative based on PubNative’s report except to the extent that Publisher can prove that PubNative’s data is wrong.
+4.8 Publisher agrees that tracking discrepancies of 10% or less are customary in trade and therefore acceptable.
+If there is a discrepancy of greater than ten per cent (10%) between PubNative’s reports and the data of Publisher, the parties will work together in good faith to verify the relevant data and agree on a final report.
+However, where the reasons for the discrepancy cannot be clarified within the Validation Period, Publisher will be paid based on PubNative’s report except to the extent that Publisher was able to prove the data of PubNative wrong.

-4.10 Where prepayment is agreed, Publisher is entitled to invoice PubNative upon campaign start.
+4.10 Where prepayment is agreed, PubNative will issue a Credit Note for the prepayment upon campaign start.
 In any event, Publisher is only entitled to the remuneration determined in accordance with sections 4.1 – 4.9 above.
 Therefore, Publisher will pay back any overpaid amounts immediately at PubNative’s request.
 PubNative shall be entitled to set off such amounts against any claims Publisher may have by way of written notice (email sufficient).

 4.11 All amounts agreed are net, that means value added taxes (if applicable) will be invoiced in addition.
-PubNative will pay Publisher within 35 days after the end of the month the traffic was generated.
-If payout in any given month is less than USD 100, the payment will not be made until the total revenue share is accumulated to reach or over USD 100.
+PubNative will pay Publisher within 65 days after the month end subject that the parties have agreed on monthly report and there is no indication of poor quality and/or fraudulent nature of the traffic delivered by the Publisher.
+If payout in any given month is less than USD 500, the payment will not be made until the total revenue share is accumulated to reach or over USD 500.

 4.12 Publishers may have access to live reporting within the Platform.
 Displayed results are preliminary.
 Final results are determined as agreed in sections 4.1 to 4.9 above.